How to Get Rid of Yellow Toenails

 - Regularly wash your feet– waiting for the soapy run-off water from your upper body to hopefully splash on your feet doesn’t count!

-- At a minimum, ensure you’re using clean nail scissors when trimming your nails to avoid any potential bacterial infection.
+- At a minimum, ensure you’re using clean nail scissors when trimming and grooming your nails to avoid any potential bacterial infection.

 - Wear clean shoes, wash and disinfect them regularly if they get sweaty and dirty.